 Automation today touches practically every element of business operation and is a must-have for organizations determined to live competitive.
 However, many businesses patch together poorly linked and siloed automation capabilities to keep pace with arduous external pressures.
 If you’re a technical leader, you’ll understand such scenarios quite well.

 Intelligent automation varies from typical IT automation in several ways because of its machine learning (ML) and artificial intelligence (AI) capabilities.
-Intelligent process automation (IPA) is a process of training robots or computer applications to stimulate repetitive responses that would normally be provided by workers, resulting in a faster time-to-market and increased profits.
+The main purpose of IPA is to train robots or computer applications that stimulate repetitive responses.
+Workers usually give these responses.
+Automating it results in a faster time-to-market and increased profits.